-If you have a product addressing a meaningful need for your customers, you’re on solid ground.
-Now you just need to build a story to inspire your target audience, craft brilliant copy to convert them, and deliver automated email campaigns to close the deal.
-Need some help with that?
+If your product addresses a meaningful need for your customers, you’re on solid ground.
+Now you just need to craft a story that inspires your target audience, write brilliant copy that converts them, and deliver automated email campaigns that close the deal.
+Need some help?
 This is what I do.Dan Kaplan, Guy Who Runs Threadling

 As seen on…

 You’ve Built A Product That Solves A Meaningful Problem For A Significant Number of People, But…

 …for all the work you and your team have put into creating something great, customers aren’t rushing in as fast as they could.

 Sure, the problem may be your product itself, but assuming you’ve got people paying for it and coming back to it day-after-day, you’ve got something, right?

 You know there are people who need what you’ve built.

 But if your product is good, why are only a handful of the people who come to your website signing up?
 And why are so few of THOSE people giving it more than a single try?